pedrovrc/pedrovrc/README.md

 ## Fun Facts

 - I love art and music, and [also am a hobbyist 2D illustrator](https://pedrovrc-portfolio.carrd.co/)
-- Game design (video, board, card games) is a fun hobby
+- Game design (video, board, card games) is a fun hobby I want to do more
 - Volleyball enthusiast (as much as a bad knee allows me to)
 - Trying to do/play more TTRPGs and fiction writing